nickradunovic/rag-hackaton/README.md

 ## Overview

 Welcome to the Large Language Model (LLM) Hackathon repository!
 This hackathon is organized as part of Bastiaan's LLM session at Future Facts and focuses on integrating Retrieval Augmented Generation (RAG) in Large Language Models.
-In three hours, this session wil help enhance our understanding and practical skills in implementing Retrieval Augmented Generation (RAG) for LLMs while getting hands-on experience with UI building tools like Streamlit.
-Each made application shall be demonstrated with a user-friendly interface developed with either Gradio or Streamlit.
+Every RAG implementation shall be demonstrated using a user-friendly interface developed with either Gradio or Streamlit.
+In three hours, this session wil help enhance our understanding and practical skills in implementing RAG for LLMs while getting hands-on experience in building UI's using Streamlit.

 ### How RAG Works